lbod/delite-tutorial-old/beginner.md

     yo delite-element

-You'll again be prompted to enter the widget package name & the name of the custom widget element, set all the values as shown below:
+You'll again be prompted to enter the widget package name & the name of the custom widget element, enter the following choices shown in brackets below

     ?
 What is the name of your delite widget element package? (blogging-package) ?
 What do you want to call your delite widget element (must contain a dash)? (blog-post) ?
 Would you like your delite element to be built on a template?
-Y ?
+(Y) ?
 Would you like your delite element to providing theming capabilities?
-N ?
+(N) ?
 Will your delite element require string internationalization?
-N ?
+(N) ?
 Will your delite element require pointer management?
-N ?
+(N) ?
 Do you want to use build version of delite package (instead of source version)?
-N
+(N)

 This, as shown in the console output, creates: